EXCITING NEWS FOR FUTURE LEADERS IN BIOLOGY OF AGEING RESEARCH AND INDUSTRY !

 Students that are not selected for the scholarship but that are still academically eligible for the programme will be offered to join the programme with a participation cost (link) and put on a reserve list for scholarships in case an admitted student declines scholarship or admission.

-Admission of students without scholarship
+- Admission of students without scholarship (Self-funded students)

-Costs and Fees
+- Costs and Fees for Self-Funded students

 Participation costs:

-• European students: €5,000 for the full two-year programme
+- European students: €5,000 for the full two-year programme

-• Non-European students: €10,000 for the full two-year programme
+- Non-European students: €10,000 for the full two-year programme

 Participation costs cover local tuition fees, student insurance and joint educational activities.

-EMJM Scholarship holders are exempt from Participation Costs
+EMJM Scholarship holders are exempt from Participation Costs - Living and travel expenses

 Admitted students will be responsible for their own living and travel expenses.
 Information and assistance regarding accomodation options are available on the websites of each partner university.